alex3142/Simple_Friendly_Web_Crawler/README.md

 It is highly recommended to always use SSL certificate verification.
 By default, urllib3 does not verify HTTPS requests.
 In order to enable verification you will need a set of root certificates.
-The easiest and most reliable method is to use the certifi package which provides Mozilla’s root certificate bundle:
+The easiest and most reliable method (or so the internet tells me...
+I am no security expert!) is to use the certifi package which provides Mozilla’s root certificate bundle:

 pip install certifi